 There are so many things to think about when starting your small backyard flock.
 Or even your large backyard flock.
 You get the chicks, the heat lamps, the different feeds.
 But one of the most important considerations is the coop.
 What kind should you get?
 Should you buy pre-made?
 Or should you build it yourself?
+And there’s a ton of info on the types of chicken coops out there.

 I already mentioned in a previous post that when we had our broilers we only had a temporary shelter.
 Very temporary, because they were thrust upon us, and we had nothing to work with.
 We just moved into our house, so we were tight with our money.
 Buying a pre-made coop wasn’t an option.
 However, when our daughters brought home 7 chicks from East Texas that summer, my husband had to come up with something better.